Harmonica Incident: Legacy

 In the years since the Harmonica Incident, it has been remembered both as the beginning of the Yankees' 1964 comeback and the harbinger of the team's collapse over the next two seasons.
 In 2005, Bobby Richardson recalled that there were some ways during that season in which "the team concept was eroding a bit".
 When it came to dividing World Series shares, he notes, the players did not give as much to younger players and the team's clubhouse attendants as they had in previous years.
-Even Berra, he says, was not immune—on the way home from St. Louis after the Series loss, he asked Richardson and his wife if he should ask for a two-year contract, and they agreed.
+Even Berra, he says, was not immune—on the way home from St. Louis after the Series loss, he asked Richardson and Richardson's wife if he should ask for a two-year contract, and they agreed.

 Berra never did the scouting his post-managerial contract called for.
 Within a week of his firing, he was contacted by the Mets and offered a coaching position with them, which he accepted, reuniting him and Stengel.
 He also returned to the lineup for four games; after performing poorly, he retired as a player for good.

 Linz, who appeared in a Hohner ad with the line "Play it again, Phil" on the back of the Yankees' 1965 yearbook, was traded to the Phillies after the 1965 season.
 That team eventually traded him to the Mets in 1968, where he was reunited with Berra.
 The two posed for a humorous picture with Linz playing the harmonica and Berra covering his ears and smiling; Linz later used the picture on his business cards.

 That season was Linz's last.
 "If people remember me at all", he recalled in 2013, "they remember me as a harmonica player, because I sure wasn't too good of a baseball player".
 As of 2015, he still had the harmonica and could play "Mary Had a Little Lamb" more expertly.

 Ralph Houk managed the Yankees through the end of the 1973 season, never having done better than a second-place finish in the American League East in 1970.
 He later managed the Detroit Tigers and Boston Red Sox during transitional periods that did not see either team reach the postseason.
-Upon his death in 2010, Berra biographer Allen Barra reminded readers of Houk's role in Berra's 1964 firing.
+Upon Houk's death in 2010, Berra biographer Allen Barra reminded readers of Houk's role in Berra's 1964 firing.
 "Yes, Ralph Houk was a brave man and risked his life for his country at Normandy", he wrote.
 "But that doesn't excuse his complicity in a moment in Yankee history more shameful than anything perpetrated by George Steinbrenner".